mylesagray/blog/content/posts/2022-01-15-migrating-from-gmail-to-icloud/index.md

 date: 2022-01-25T17:00:00Z
 lastmod: 2022-01-25T17:00:00Z
 type: posts
-description: "Google recently accounced that it was getting rid of the legacy free tier for Google Apps/Workspace accounts, something I've used for 10+ years, and I don't care for that.
+description: "Google recently announced that it was getting rid of the legacy free tier for Google Apps/Workspace accounts, something I've used for 10+ years, and I don't care for that.
 I already pay for iCloud+ and it allows custom domains, so let the migration begin!"
 url: /miscellaneous/migrating-google-workspaces-to-icloud-custom-domain
 aliases: [ '/infrastructure/migrating-google-workspaces-to-icloud-custom-domain' ]
 cover: